sdc4-rice/sdc-mike-reviews/README.md

 ## Usage

-> Before starting ensure you have MongoDB.
-In your terminal run npm install.
-Run npm run start in your teminal to start your server.
-Run npm run seed to seed database with mock data.
+1. Before starting ensure you have MongoDB.
+2. In your terminal run npm install to install dependencies.
+3. Run npm run start in your teminal to start your server.
+4. Run npm run seed to seed database with mock data.
+5. In your root directory create an .env file with the port

+< PORT=3002

 ## Requirements